This article mentions allegations of sexual assault.

 Every year during Black History Month, individuals and organizations alike use their social media platforms to discuss different aspects of what it means to be Black in America.
 Social media definitely has an important place here — not only to spread news, but also to raise awareness on certain topics, and to educate the masses on certain historical events that may have been swept under the rug.

-This year, one TikTok creator used their platform to spread awareness about the history behind Lake Lanier, a formerly Black neighborhood that exiled its BIPOC population due to racism, and is now a body of water.
+And during Black History Month in 2022, one TikTok creator used their platform to spread awareness about the history behind Lake Lanier, a formerly Black neighborhood that exiled its BIPOC population due to racism, and is now a body of water.

 Lake Lanier is a critical part of Black history.